wtbarnes/bramble/README.md

 ## Shared Filesystem

+## SLURM

 ## TORQUE/PBS
+Proably use SLURM instead.
+Below are some outdated instructions.
 * On the head node
   * Download torque (from Adaptive computing)
   * Need libssl-dev and libxml2-dev to configure